Davy-07/kotak-hackathon/README.md

 # kotak-hackathon

-Hello This is a project prototype pfor kotak mahindra bank hackathon
+Hello This is a project prototype for kotak mahindra bank hackathon and our track was Reimagine banking with conversational AI